habibkhan099/Machine-Learning-Lab/README.md

 5. **Lab 05: Overfitting and Regularization in Linear Regression**
    -  Aplying different techniques to adress overfitting.

-6. **Lab 06: Sentiment Analysis**
+6. **Lab 06: Polynomial Regression**
-   - Performs sentiment analysis on text data using natural language processing (NLP) techniques.
+   - Creating new feature from existance features to reduce cost.

 ---